dev0cloo/Yansan/README.md

 ## Features

 - Uses SHA-256 hash algorithm.
 (Same as Bitcoin)
+- Create wallets.
-- Simulate transactions between users.
+- Simulate transactions between wallets.
 - Mine new blocks to the blockchain.
 - Reward miners with tokens.
-- Check user address balance.
+- Check wallet address balance.
-- Validate transactions on the blockchain.
 - Validate the integrity of the blockchain.

 ## Requirements